 Vital statistics

 Neither provider has high-street branches (Chase only has branches in the US), but you can use your card to withdraw cash at ATMs.
-There’s no overdraft available on either the Revolut or Chase account, but you do earn 1% AER on your in credit balance with Chase.
-Chase’s current account is also linked to a savings account paying 4.1% AER.
+There’s no overdraft available on either the Revolut or Chase account, and you won’t earn interest on your balance either.
+However, both providers offer savings options.

-In comparison, Chase is a subsidiary of JPMorgan, which is authorised by the Prudential Regulation Authority (PRA) and regulated by the FCA and the PRA.
-This means that your money will be protected by the FSCS, which covers deposits of up to £85,000 per person.
+By comparison, Chase is a subsidiary of JPMorgan, which is authorised by the Prudential Regulation Authority (PRA) and regulated by the FCA and the PRA.
+This means that your money will be protected by the FSCS, which covers deposits of up to £120,000 per person.

 Round 1: App features

-Both Revolut and Chase offer a round-up service, where your purchases are rounded up to the nearest £1 and then automatically saved for you.
-With Revolut, you can set up different savings Vaults to save for different goals and earn interest of up to 4.75%.
-Chase’s round-up account pays a more competitive interest rate of 5% AER.
+The 2 companies both offer a round-up service, where your purchases are rounded up to the nearest £1 and then automatically saved for you.
+With Revolut, you can set up different savings Vaults to save for different goals and earn interest of up to 4.5%.
+Chase’s round-up account pays a competitive interest rate of 5% AER.
 However, after a year, your money will be moved to your current account.

 - Winner: Revolut.
-It’s close and both have a lot to offer, but Revolut will categorise your transactions and enable you to send money abroad.
+It’s close and both have a lot to offer, but Revolut will categorise your transactions and allow you to send money abroad.

 Round 2: Spending in the UK